kurttb/Lattice-Boltzmann-Solver/README.md

 The instructions for building the solver are as follows:

 ### Dependencies
 The solver requires several dependencies in order to build the software.
 Different dependencies are required depending on the architecture in which you intend to build for.
 For all builds, cmake and Kokkos are required.
 Paraview is also required for visualization.
-A deprecated pure OpenMP branch exists (modular_omp), but is not longer maintained
+A deprecated pure OpenMP branch exists (modular_omp), but is no longer maintained
 ```
 git clone -b modular_omp https://github.com/kurttb/Lattice-Boltzmann-Solver.git
 ```
-However, development on this branch is deprecated, and only Kokkos builds will be supported moving into the future.
 For Kokkos builds, the required backends must be built on your machine.
 Using an OpenMP backend requires having OpenMP built on your machine, and using a CUDA backend requires the NVIDIA CUDA toolkit.
 Instructions for building Kokkos can be found at:
 ```
 https://github.com/kokkos
 ```